cutterbl/Bootstrap-Tree/README.md

 http://twitter.github.com/bootstrap

-Both are licensed under the Apache License, Version 2.0 (the "License")
+Bootstrap is licensed under the Apache License, Version 2.0 (the "License")

 http://www.apache.org/licenses/LICENSE-2.0

+Bootstrap Tree is licensed under the GNU GPL v2.
+This is a change to the Bootstrap Tree licensing, so please make yourself familiar with the differences, by reviewing the License.txt file in the /bootstrap-tree directory.
+Basically it says, if you use it you must include a copy of the license, and, if you modify it, then your modifications must be under the same open licensing.